isomerpages/imda-tradetrust/_solution/How It Works.md

 <p></p>
 <h4><strong>Trade Finance Use Case Example with Transferable Document</strong></h4>
 <p>Observe the transformation brought about by the use of TradeTrust-enabled
-solutions when dealing with transferable documents such as blank-endorsed electronic Bill of Lading(eBL), where the provenance and authenticity of the document can be easily verified by any party independently just with an internet access or through automation and endorsement of eBL digitally.</p>
+solutions when dealing with transferable documents such as<strong> blank-endorsed electronic Bill of Lading</strong>(eBL), where the provenance and authenticity of the document can be easily verified by any party independently just with an internet access or through automation and endorsement of eBL digitally.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/TDV1.png">